samipkharadi/Data-Analysis-Projects/README.md

 # renamefilesinbulk
-This is a cool excel tool i created simply to rename the files in bulk.
-In any organisation we always come across to rename files sometimes images, excel files, PDF report, UPCs, PO numbers, tec.
-Especially in any e-commerce division renaming of 1000s of images.
-Using this tool you can rename 1000s of images in few minutes.
+This is a cool Excel tool I created simply to rename files in bulk.
+In any organization, we always come across renamed files sometimes images, excel files, PDF reports, UPCs, PO numbers, etc. Especially in any e-commerce division renaming 1000s of images.
+Using this tool you can rename 1000s of images in a few minutes.
 Enjoy!